induktio/thinker/Details.md

 =============
 Thinker has several advanced planning routines that enhance the base game AI to manage the complexities of colony building in Alpha Centauri.
 In the original game, many of the AI aspects were left underdeveloped while the computer factions struggled to deal with various punitive penalties.
 This left the single player experience severely lacking, since the AI would have no counter to many simple strategies.

+Alpha Centauri was known for its immersive lore and story telling.
+As a general design principle, Thinker will attempt to improve gameplay mechanics and AI while leaving most of the lore as it is.
+Any instances where adding a feature or patch would be controversial with the original game narrative should be avoided, unless this is necessary for gameplay balance reasons.
+Hopefully players will find that this combination of changes will represent the original game faithfully while also improving the gameplay experience and fixing many balance issues.

-As a general principle, Thinker uses the same production bonuses than the vanilla difficulty levels would grant the AI normally.
+For the most part, Thinker uses the same production bonuses as the vanilla difficulty levels would grant the AI normally.
 There should be no extra resources received by the AI unless this is chosen in the configuration file.
-The main goal is to make the AI play better given any game config options, so generally the mod will not attempt to remake the lore or adjust most vanilla game design choices, unless there's balance reasons for doing so.
+The main goal is to make the AI play better given any game config options, so generally the mod will not attempt to adjust vanilla game design choices, unless there's balance reasons for doing so.

 **For a mostly exhaustive list of all features provided by this mod, refer to both this file and `thinker.ini`.** Enabling Thinker Mod will affect many AI behaviors and also introduce some new game mechanics into Alpha Centauri.
 Generally most of the new features in the mod will have their own specific config options to choose either vanilla or modded behavior.
 Items listed under "Other patches included" and "Scient's Patch" in this file are an exception to this, since they will always be applied regardless of config options unless mentioned otherwise.